How Long Does It Take to Earn an IT Certification?

 Expert-level Cisco certs:

-Again, studying for an exam is a highly individualized process.
+Again, studying for an exam is an individualized process.
 It requires knowing your strengths and weaknesses, both with the exam content and your study skills.
-If it's your first exam or you're new to IT, then you probably need a little more time than an experienced professional.
-But even then, don't be fooled.
+If it’s your first exam or you’re new to IT, then you probably need a little more time than an experienced professional.
+But even then, don’t be fooled.
 Some exams are harder than others.
-You might have passed your Network+ after only a few weeks, but that doesn't mean the CCNA or MCSA will be as easy.
+You might have passed your Network+ after only a few weeks, but that doesn’t mean the CCNA or CySA+ will be as easy.

-It's important to know what to expect before scheduling an exam.
-You don't want to schedule too little time to study otherwise you'll be rushed.
+It’s important to know what to expect before scheduling an exam.
+You don’t want to schedule too little time to study; otherwise, you’ll be rushed.
 Three months is a good starting point to study for most exams.
-For the outliers, you'll have to feel your way through to make the right call.
+For the outliers, you’ll have to feel your way through to make the right call.
 Good luck!
-Study with CBT Nuggets today!

 delivered to your inbox.